Machian Gravity: A mathematical formulation for Mach's Principle: Mach's Principle: Foundations, History, and Gravitational Theories

-Despite being one of the most fundamental concepts in physics, the concept of mass lacks a well-defined definition.
-However, for doing any physics, we need some working concept of mass.
-Mass can be defined in two different ways.
-The mass, defined from the inertial properties of matter, is called the inertial mass.
-On the other hand, mass, defined from the gravitational properties of matter, is called gravitational mass.
-While the gravitational mass can again be classified into two categories, namely active gravitational mass and passive gravitational mass, this can be ignored for our discussion here.
-Several research has been conducted to measure the ratio between inertial and passive gravitational mass.
+To explain Mach's principle, I start from the definition of mass itself.
+Although mass is a fundamental concept in physics, it lacks a well-defined definition.
+Yet, to do physics, we need a working notion of mass, which is defined in two ways: inertial mass, defined based on inertial properties of matter, and gravitational mass, which is defined based on the gravitational properties.
+Gravitational mass can be further split into active and passive types, but we will not go into that here~\cite{Jammer}.
+Several experiments have been conducted to measure the ratio between inertial and passive gravitational mass.
 However, they came out to be the same for all the materials.
 We term it as the weak equivalence principle.

-However, the inertial mass of a particle is measured based on its motion in an inertial coordinate frame.
+The inertial mass of a particle is measured based on its motion in an inertial coordinate frame.
 Therefore, determining the inertial coordinate system is important for measuring the inertial mass.
 However, it is difficult to determine a perfect inertial coordinate system because there is no external reference frame to measure its acceleration.
-Ernest Mach postulated that the inertial reference could be determined by measuring the motions of distant objects in the universe.
-This implies that the distant objects in the universe actually determine the inertial properties of matter, which is the famous Mach’s principle.
-Therefore, if two identical objects are kept at two different locations in the universe, then depending on their backgrounds, the inertial masses of those two particles may differ.
+Ernest Mach postulated that the inertial reference could be determined by measuring the motions of distant objects in the Universe.
+This implies that the distant objects in the Universe actually determine the inertial properties of matter, which is the famous Mach’s principle.
+Therefore, two identical objects depending on their background mass distribution may show different the inertial properties.
 We elaborate this concept below.

-\subsection{Relativity of motions}
+\subsubsection{Relativity of motions}

-The velocity or acceleration of a particle are relative quantities, i.e. they are always measured with respect to some reference frame \cite{Hoyle1980}.
+The velocity or acceleration of a particle are relative quantities, i.e. they are always measured with respect to some reference frame.
 While measuring the velocity or the acceleration of a running train they are measured with respect to the surface of the Earth.
 However, the Earth is orbiting the sun, which is again circling our galaxy.
 The galaxy also has some random motion in the galaxy cluster, and so on.
-Therefore, if the origin of the coordinate system is chosen to be at the center of the galaxy, then the velocity and acceleration of the train will be completely different.
+Therefore, if the origin of the coordinate system is chosen to be at the center of the galaxy, then the velocity and acceleration of the train will be completely different~\cite{Hoyle1980}.

 As the acceleration of a particle is related to the force exerted on the particle, the force is also associated with the coordinate system.
 Let us consider that a stone is tied with a string and whirled around in a circle.
 We define two reference frames, one with the origin at the center of the circle, which is fixed with respect to us, and the other is fixed at the stone.
 In the reference frame that is fixed at the center of the circle, we can analyze the forces on the stone using Newton's law.
 If $m_0$ is the inertial mass, $v$ is the velocity of the stone, $r$ is the radius of the circle, and $T$ is the tension on the string, then using Newton's law, we can write